leegee/mutatis-mutandis/docs/README.md

 Docs
 ====

-DOT
+Older DOT
 --
 ```bash
 cd docs/dot-automated
 ./run-dot.sh
 ```

-UML
+Newer UML
 ---
 ```bash
 cd docs/uml
 ./run-uml.sh
 ```

-Install from VSC Marketplace into `docs/uml/lib` the current PlantUML JAR by `jebbs`, use `ALT`+`D` when editing a `.puml` file to produce an image.
+Install the current PlantUML JAR by `jebbs` from VSC Marketplace into `docs/uml/lib`, use `ALT`+`D` when editing a `.puml` file to produce an image.

 To produe a batch of PNGs alongside the source `*.puml`: